How to switch a bank account in the UK?

 We’ll look at how to start the process, how long it takes, switching bonuses and much more.
 Plus, all you need to know about the Current Account Switch Service (CASS).

-Before you switch though, if you travel a lot, study or work abroad, or have family in other countries - the Wise account could be a better fit than a traditional bank account.
-You can manage your money between 50+ currencies, including pounds, all in one place.
-There’s also a Wise debit card for spending in 175 countries, which automatically converts foreign currency at a fair exchange rate.
+Before you switch though, if you travel a lot, study or work abroad, or have family in other countries the Wise account could be a better fit.
+It's not a bank account but offers many similar features.
+You can manage your money between 40+ currencies, including pounds, all in one place.
+There’s also a Wise debit card for spending in 150+ countries, which automatically converts foreign currency at a fair exchange rate.

 Learn more about the Wise account